-Avoiding a DUI conviction is our top priority in handling your DUI case.
+Avoiding a DUI conviction is our Tampa DUI lawyers top priority in handling your DUI case.

-The penalties for even a first-time dui conviction in Florida can be severe, and can impact you for years.
-Once you have decided how to address your license suspension, we will focus on shaping the best defense for you against your dui charge.
+The penalties for even a first-time DUI conviction in Florida can be severe, and can impact you for years.
+Once you have decided how to address your license suspension, our Tampa DUI lawyer will focus on shaping the best defense for you against your DUI charge.

 WHAT IS THE FLORIDA COURT PROCESS FOR A DUI CHARGE?

-In Florida, after you are charged with a dui, you will have to go through an extended court process.
+In Florida, after you are charged with a DUI in Tampa, you will have to go through an extended court process.
 There are several steps in the process that are outlined below.
 We will work with you and prepare you for each step, so that you will always know what to expect and how to act each time you go to court.

 We can discuss with you the option of waiving your appearance, which means that you won’t have to show up in person for the arraignment.